PhilGeek/oxford_perception/seminar_1/seminar_one.markdown

 There are five main points:

-1. Perhaps the most fundamental issue consists in a denial and a positive suggestion about the nature of representation.
+A. First, perhaps the most fundamental issue consists in a denial and a positive suggestion about the nature of representation.
 The denial consists in the claim that nothing is intrinsically representational: "Nothing has *meaning* in itself."
 The positive claim is put as follows: "Representation is our subjective act. \ldots\ It is *we* who mean."
 It is on these grounds that CW criticizes Bradley's theory of judgment (*Statement and Inference*, XIII, §§124-125).
 This thought, or something very much like it, independently animates McDowell in his discussion of Dennett and Travis in his discussion of the representational theory of experience.
 While this is really the fundamental point, CW doesn't stress it in his critique of GFS.
 Nor does he explicitly argue for it, either in the present letter or in the manuscript about Bradley's theory of judgement.

 Rory Madden observed that there are two ways in which the slogan "It is we who mean" might be understood: